limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 <div align=center><img width = 600 src="https://files.seeedstudio.com/wiki/60GHzradar/3.png"/></div>

-In this example, we will demonstrate how the radar works with our popular product XIAO nRF52840 Sense.
+In this example, we will demonstrate how the Sensor works with our popular product XIAO nRF52840 Sense.

-### Demo1: Serial port printing of raw data frames from radar output
+### Demo1: Serial port printing of raw data frames from Sensor output

-This example will guide you through the process of printing out the raw data reported by the radar via the serial port.
+This example will guide you through the process of printing out the raw data reported by the Sensor via the serial port.

 The following example program is in the examples folder of the library called **MR24HPCB1_rawdata_print**.